-Since 2020, TVCGCoop has been working to unite the Treasure Valley community through community gardens.
+Since 2020, TVCGCoop has been working to grow strength in the Treasure Valley community through community gardens.

 Inspired by the Victory Garden era and driven by the challenges of the COVID pandemic, we built a network of over 40 gardens in just two years.